 If you use credit cards, which can also be obtained at your bank, you will be charged for the credit cards and also pay interest on the purchase financed.

-The Dankort is given to you, free of charge, and there is no charge for using it.
+The Dankort is usually given to you - free of charge.
+Today some banks do charge for it, yet there is no charge for using it.
 Hey, it is your money.
 If you don't have sufficient funds in your account, you can not use the card.

 When you set up your bank account, ask to have a Nem Konto set up at the same time.
 This is an account linked to your personal bank account, but it is also linked to your CPR number and the government uses it when sending you payments.
 Every resident in Denmark is required to have a Nem Konto.

-Yes, the government does send you money for various reasons; tax refunds, child payments, presciptions subsidies, pension, etc.
+Yes, the government does send you money for various reasons; tax refunds, child payments, prescriptions subsidies, pension, etc.

 They use your CPR number for such payments and if you have your Nem Konto set up properly, the money gets sent directly to your bank account.